21st November, 2009|

 ClubMIX, thanks to a member of Team Japump for sending them out).
 A 60-in-1 has just arrived too from a local friend which I'll be getting to next.

-There's also a ton of stuff that Smitdogg has been casually buying up and some of that is here waiting patiently in boxes too.
+There's also a ton of stuff that has been casually waiting patiently in boxes here.
 The backlog of

 stuff to get through is quite large.
 I'm busy busy busy!